rikardh/timed-url-access/README.md

 # timed-url-access
-I'm using Juniper Networks SRX to control what time of day my kids can access certain URLs
+I'm using Juniper Networks SRX to control what time of day my kids can access youtube.

 The idea is to use the SRX as a dns-proxy for your hosts and add dns cache entries that point to 127.0.0.1 or some other non-working adress.
 The dns-proxy cache works sort of like the local hosts file of a host but here this list of entries is consulted whenever a DNS query is sent through the SRX.